 Migrant students ages 3-5 not yet in kindergarten are eligible for early learning program services and supports.
-OSPI recommends continuous learning options include a combination of direct instruction with additional time for imaginative play and movement activities each day.
-Below is a sample schedule:5
+OSPI recommends options for planning reopening schools include a combination of direct instruction with additional time for imaginative play and movement activities each day.
+Below is a sample schedule: